gammapy/gammapy/docs/getting-started/usage.rst

 =============

 To use Gammapy you need a basic knowledge of Python, Numpy, Astropy, as well as matplotlib for plotting.
-Many standard gamma-ray analyses can be done with few lines of configuration and code, so you can get pretty far by copy and pasting and adapting the working examples from the Gammapy documentation.
+Many standard gamma-ray analyses can be done with a few lines of configuration and code, so you can get pretty far by copy and pasting and adapting the working examples from the Gammapy documentation.
 But eventually, if you want to script more complex analyses, or inspect analysis